lars-t-hansen/moz-sandbox/swat/MANUAL.md

 Once you have Nightly, you must configure it: In about:config, set `javascript.options.wasm_gc` to _true_.

-Finally, you need to have a C compiler installed (any compiler will do), since one of the utility programs is written in C.

 ### Compiling

 Swat programs are compiled by the script `swat`; the output is normally some